University Of Cape Town

 South Africa's oldest university

 UCT was founded in 1829 as the South African College which was originally a high school for boys.
 The College had a small facility for tertiary education that grew after 1880.
 When gold was discovered on the Reef and diamonds in Kimberley the demand for graduates with mining knowledge and skills grew.
 This need also provided the financial boost the institution needed to grow.
 Funding came from Private Sources and the Government.
 During the late 19th Century the college expanded and it built its first dedicated Science Laboratories.
-It also and started the Departments of Mineralogy and Geology to train skilled personnel, for the Country’s emerging Diamond and Gold-Mining Industries.
+It also started the Departments of Mineralogy and Geology to train skilled personnel, for the Country’s emerging Diamond and Gold-Mining Industries.

 In 1886 the Professor of Chemistry, Paul Daniel Hahn, persuaded the Council to admit 4 women into his class.
 This was to be on a trial basis on a trial basis.
 The women excelled and the college decided they would admit female students going forward in honour of Queen Victoria’s Diamond Jubilee in 1887.